Vor den Vorhang (Before the curtain)

 Subproject I: Digitization of the Figurines of the Viennese Court Theaters (19th century)

-A research project within the framework of Strategie Kulturerbe digital.
+A research project within the framework of Strategie Kulturerbe digital, submitted jointly with the Coin Collection of the Kunsthistorisches Museum (see Subproject II ).

 Our target